IlyaBaburashvili/FinalProject-client/README.md

-# Backend code for final project
+# Frontend code for final project